Research

 Whether it [circumcision] be curative or not it is conservative, and removes one source of irritation from an exquisitely sensitive organ.
 I would favour circumcision, however, independent of existing disease, as a sanitary precaution. … (2) It is acknowledged to be useful as a preventive of masturbation. … (5) It probably promotes continence by diminishing the pruriency of the sexual appetite.

 Dr J.M.
 McGee, "Genital irritation as a cause of nervous disorders", Mississippi Valley Medical Monthly, 1882, quoted in David Gollaher, Circumcision: A history of the world's most controversial surgery, p.
-85. Dr McGee claimed that circumcision alleviated the symptoms of tubercular meningitis and was a complete cure for brass poisoning.
+85.

 A US professor, 1887